vibhanshu72/risa3d-mcp-server/README.md

 - [x] Material takeoff with AISC shape weights
 - [x] Length-based screen for unbraced length review
 - [x] Direct .xlsx export (member schedule and batch summary)
+- [x] Add new members (braces, posts, etc.) connecting existing or new nodes
+- [x] Export to SAF format (.xlsx) for import into SCIA, SOFiSTiK, AxisVM, and other SAF-compatible software

 ---